How to write a eulogy

 A eulogy is a speech delivered at a funeral to pay tribute to the deceased.

 It reminisces about their lives, sharing stories about their qualities, beliefs, and achievements in life.

-The style and tone of a eulogy depends on the funeral service, and the person the reading is for.
+The style and tone of this tribute depends on the funeral service, and the person the reading is for.
 Some can be light hearted or more solemn, but it will depend on the personality of the deceased and the preferences of the family and close friends.

 Writing a eulogy can feel like a big responsibility.
 Making sure your words pay proper tribute to a special person is the ultimate goal.